Write unit test in Python

 That was an interesting journey through unit testing in Python.

-Now you have all you need to start writing tests for your application if you haven’t done it before 🙂
+Now you have all you need to start writing tests in Python for your application if you haven’t done it before 🙂